Spaghetti-droid/HordeBot/README.md

   - Choose randomly between a set of options

  In order to make this work, you'll need the python-commons package on your PYTHONPATH.
- You'll also need to store a token in the same directory as horde_bot.py.
+ You'll also need to store a file named horde_bot.token containing the token you'll be using to connect in the same directory as horde_bot.py.